Mudoker/iOS_MasterChess_v2.0/README.md

-# Master Chess - A Chess Gam
+# Master Chess - A Chess Game

 ## Overview
 "Master Chess" is an engaging and challenging chess game developed using Swift and SwiftUI.
 It features the powerful Minimax algorithm for computer-controlled gameplay and leverages Google Firebase for online multiplayer functionality.
 Enjoy a classic game of chess on your iOS device with intuitive controls and a visually appealing user interface.